ProjectElixir-Devices/.github/profile/README.md

  * [**Elixir Telegram Channel**](https://telegram.me/Elixir_Updates)
  * [**Elixir Telegram Group**](https://telegram.me/Elixir_Discussion)

-### NOTE
- * Android 15 is the latest OFFICIAL source
- * Android 15 builds are available on [Patreon/BMC](https://www.patreon.com/uglykid24)
- * Due to toxicity in community from v4.3 (A14) all builds will be exclusive to [Patreon/BMC only](https://www.patreon.com/uglykid24)
- * For any further queries contact us via mail or on Telegram

 Have you joined it already?
 Okay, good.
 Now if you need to contact us, well, you may ask in our [**Telegram**](https://telegram.me/Elixir_Discussion) Support Group, ~~we may or may not answer.~~

  ### Official Website and Downloads